DESCRIPTION

 EBLPs often act as a form of security theater; however they serve a necessary purpose for some in emergency situations.
 Many EBLPs have broken lights, missing signage, rusty latches, and are frequently found on elevated, uneven, or largely unaccommodating surfaces.

 Our mission became to to develop a data collection tool that provides current data on the condition and accessibility of Ann Arbor’s EBLPs, so we created the moniker SAFERS (Students Advocating For Emergency Response Systems) as a fictional, independent, privately funded group working to collect hard data on EBLPs in order to credibly advocate the University to update the system.
+The SAFERS data collection app by allows members of the Ann Arbor community to submit data about EBLPs they encounter in their day to day lives.
+Participants are financially incentivized on a per submission basis with a minimum number of submissions required before being able to cash out.

 Participants are limited on the number of daily and individual EBLP submissions to make to ensure a holistic picture of the system is collected.
 The data collection period would last for sixty days with a goal of generating around 10,000 individual submissions.
 Data will be analyzed and recommendations made to the University’s department of safety and procurement office.